The Wire season 4: Reception

 The fourth season of The Wire is listed as one of the highest rated individual TV seasons of all time on Metacritic with a score of 98 out of 100 based on 21 critics—including 17 perfect score reviews.
-On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 9.7 out of 10 based on 24 reviews.
+On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 9.7/10 based on 24 reviews.
 The website's critical consensus reads, "Realistically flawed characters in harrowing, uncompromising circumstances, along with engrossing storytelling, make The Wire one of TV's top dramas of its time."